mfractor/mfractor.github.io/docs/xamarin-forms/value-converters/value-converter-wizard.md

-**Quickly create a Value Converter and reference it on your XAML code**
+!!! quote "Quickly create a Value Converter and reference it on your XAML code"

 ## Introduction